-The City's Blighting Influences Program addresses vacant housing units that have become blighting influences within the Potomac West Neighborhood Strategy Area, the Potomac East Conservation District, and the Southwest Quadrant Rehabilitation District (within Potomac East).
+The City's Blighting Influences Program addresses vacant housing units that have become blighting influences within the Potomac West Neighborhood Strategy Area, the Potomac East Conservation District, and the Southwest Quadrant Rehabilitation District (within Potomac East) shown in Figure 3.
 These areas were originally targeted due to the number of substandard units identified there as compared to other areas of the City.
-Additionally, according to the 1990 Census, 26% of the housing units in Potomac East and 25% of the housing units in Potomac West are in structures built prior to 1940, compared to 11% citywide.
+Additionally, according to 2000 Census data, 23% of the housing units in Potomac East and 24% of the housing units in Potomac West are in structures built prior to 1940, compared to 10% citywide.
 During City FY 2004, the Office of Housing anticipates monitoring 13 properties in Potomac East and Potomac West via the City's Blighting Influences List.
 The list is compiled for the purpose of targeting blighting influences for improvement, which may involve City acquisition if the blight is not removed by the owners.
-The projected budget for this program during City FY 2004 is \$120,489 in CDBG monies.
+The projected budget for this program during City FY 2004 is \$120,489, which includes \$51,192 in new CDBG funds and an estimated \$69,297 in CDBG carryover funds.